Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-27-22 - Concurrency Cont..md

 The kernel supports a small number of KLTs.
 Each app can implement any number of ULTs which are mapped to KLTs.

+This means that the application many create $n$ threads which are mapped to $m$ kernel threads. (few ULT per KLT, see image below)

 ![hybrid_KLT_ULT](/img/hybrid_KLT_ULT.png)

 ## Pros/Cons